emitstop/ZedGrid/README.md

 **Semantic Usage**

-  Include the zedGrid mixin and specify a *fraction numerator*, a *fraction denominator* and a *gutter width*.
+  Include the zedGrid mixin in your SASS project, and specify a **fraction numerator**, a **fraction denominator** and a **gutter width**.
 Gutter width values can be specified in any of the browser-supported CSS units.

   ```scss
   //For example, if you wanted 1/4th size columns with 20px gutters: